 The EMSWCD pay period is the 24th of the month to the 23rd of the following month.
+First day of every calendar month to the last day of every calendar month.
 Payday will be the last day of each month if the employee selects an electronic direct deposit or by the fifth calendar day if hard copy check payment is selected.
 If the payday falls on a weekend or bank holiday, EMSWCD will generally process pay the day before the scheduled pay date.
 Payment may be made earlier if feasible but, barring circumstances beyond EMSWCD's control, will not be later.